BharathKumarBorra/UploadMate/README.md

 3. **Environment Variables**

-   Copy the `.env.example` file to `.env` and fill in your actual credentials and configuration values:
+   Replace the name `.env.example` with `.env` and fill in your actual credentials and configuration values.

 4. **Start the Application**